 6. Analysis of consequences and discussion of alternative interventions

-In several local workshops moderated by ZIRN of the
+In several local workshops in Lima, moderated by

 University of Stuttgart, the main factors (or driving forces or